Daniel Sousa (Marvel Cinematic Universe): Agents of S.H.I.E.L.D.

+Avengers

+Before his role in Agent Carter, Gjokaj was cast in a short scene in Avengers as a policeman named Officer Saunders.
+Though there were discussions connecting Sousa to this policeman in later releases, it was never made official.

 Concept and creation

 Gjokaj was cast in the role in August 2014, having previously portrayed a police officer who encounters Steve Rogers in The Avengers.
 "He was a soldier, and he had been very active all his life, and now he has to figure out how to use his brains, how to try to be smart," Gjokaj explained of the character.
 "He accepts his injury, he accepts his compromised status in society ...
 Peggy says, 'Forget this.
 I'm Peggy Carter.
 I'm going to do something else.'
 I think that's the difference between the two of them."
-Considering a potentially romantic relationship between Sousa and Carter, Gjokaj said, "I think there’s definitely a situation where ... if she hadn't dated Captain America, he might ask her out for a drink.
-It’s like if your new girlfriend dated Ryan Gosling.
-It’s going to make you sweat a bit."
+Considering a potentially romantic relationship between Sousa and Carter, Gjokaj said, "I think there's definitely a situation where ... if she hadn't dated Captain America, he might ask her out for a drink.
+It's like if your new girlfriend dated Ryan Gosling.
+It's going to make you sweat a bit."

 Characterization

-For the second season of Agent Carter, Gjokaj said, "you’ll see him deal with actually being part of the machine.
+For the second season of Agent Carter, Gjokaj said, "you'll see him deal with actually being part of the machine.
 Not trying to get into the machine, but being the boss.
-The first season was him trying to be listened to, and now he’s being listened to by a lot of people."
+The first season was him trying to be listened to, and now he's being listened to by a lot of people."
 The costumes for the SSR agents in the series are meant to be distinctive to help explain their characters: Sousa wears "sweater vests under his sport coats and pleated pants".

 Ahead of the second season, Fazekas explained that after Carter turned Sousa down at the end of the first season, saying "Oh, let me take a rain check.
 I have something to do", Carter felt like a potential relationship was something she could consider, while Sousa "felt like he missed an opportunity there."
-Because of that, Sousa moved to Los Angeles to avoid Carter, and "They haven’t spoken since he left.
-There’s that interesting awkward [feeling] when they start working together again.
-But now Sousa has got a girlfriend and it’s very serious, so that’s a new thing for Peggy to deal with."
+Because of that, Sousa moved to Los Angeles to avoid Carter, and "They haven't spoken since he left.
+There's that interesting awkward [feeling] when they start working together again.
+But now Sousa has got a girlfriend and it's very serious, so that's a new thing for Peggy to deal with."
 Though Sousa and Carter do eventually get together in the second-season finale, the executive producers warned that this did not necessarily mean Sousa is Carter's future husband, who was first mentioned in Captain America: The Winter Soldier.